canjs/canjs/docs/can-guides/topics/testing/testing.md

 - Wait for the `text` property to change
 - Test that the value of the `text` property is correct

-Since the event listener needs to be set up before the the property is changed, in practice this approach becomes:
+Since the event listener needs to be set up before the property is changed, in practice this approach becomes:

 - Create an event listener for when the `text` property changes
 - Set the `text` property